 Shock My Senses

 I take a long gulp of forest air, a perfume so sweet that no factory could duplicate it.
-And finally after I have spent minutes immersed in the forest, I like to pop my eyes open and look up toward the sky.
+And finally, after I have spent minutes immersed in the forest, I like to pop my eyes open and look up toward the sky.

 It is a technicolor color that is rendered in front of me.
-The trees look more vibrant that any Cezanne painting in my forest wild.
+The trees look more vibrant than any Cezanne painting in my forest wild.
 A kaleidoscope of colors—Dartmouth green, moss green, pine green, fern green—swirl in front of my eyes.
-And the shock to my system of the awe and wonder which I feel is extreme.
+And the shock to my system of awe and wonder which I feel is extreme.

 My time spent at Black Hills Regional Park rejuvenated me.
 To quote Thoreau, “I took a walk in the woods and came out taller than the trees.”